opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-chatbot.md

 ## Step 2: Prepare an LLM

-Follow [Step 2 of the RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/#step-2-prepare-an-llm) to configure the Bedrock Claude model.
+Follow [Step 2 of the RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/#step-2-prepare-an-llm) to configure the Amazon Bedrock Claude model.

-Note the model ID, you will use it in following steps.
+Note the model ID, you'll use it in the following steps.

 ## Step 3: Create an agent